kaiyuanh2/physicalmapapp/readme.md

 2. Check the code in `map.js` and `map_custom.js`, make sure `dev` is set to `true` (enable local development mode)

 ## Step 4: Run Web App Locally
+1. Use pip to install required Python packages: Pandas, Fiona, and Shapely
-1. Open the terminal, navigate to the directory of the web app
+2. Open the terminal, navigate to the directory of the web app
-2. Run `nodemon app.js` (use nodemon instead of node to make app restart automatically when files change)
+3. Run `nodemon app.js` (use nodemon instead of node to make app restart automatically when files change)
-3. The link should be `localhost:3000` to access from web browsers (if the port 3000 is not occupied), the terminal will display debug output
+4. The link should be `localhost:3000` to access from web browsers (if the port 3000 is not occupied), the terminal will display debug output

 # Part 2: How to run the app on AWS instance